lilaspourpre/acl-2020/_pages/calls/tutorials.md

 2. **Introductory**: tutorials that provide introductions to related fields that are potentially relevant for the computational linguistics community (e.g., linguistics, bioinformatics, social media, machine learning techniques).

+In both cases, the aim of a tutorial is primarily to help understand a scientific problem, its tractability, and its theoretical and practical implications.
+Presentations of particular technological solutions or systems are welcome, provided that they serve as illustration of broader scientific considerations.

 Tutorials will be held at one of the following conference venues: